Workplace Policies

 When Do I Need to Draft New Workplace Policies?

 If you’re an employer or manager of a large business, you need to ensure that the relevant workplace policies are in place.
 These are basically legal documents that outline the appropriate response or actions in specified situations such as covering what is or is not unfair dismissal.
-Many businesses use Perth Employment Lawyers to help them draft new policies.
+Many businesses use employment lawyers to help them draft new policies.

 However, it can be difficult to know when you need new workplace policies, and exactly what these should cover.
 To help you make these initial decisions, we’ve created a short guide outlining when you should consider drafting new workplace policies: